Bhuvan-2506/Elevate_task8/Readme.md

 ## 🔍 Steps Taken
 1. Installed **ProtonVPN Free**.
 2. Created a free account and logged in.
-3. Connected to a server in [Server Location].
+3. Connected to a server in Japan.
 4. Verified new IP using [whatismyipaddress.com](https://whatismyipaddress.com).
 5. Browsed websites to confirm encryption and connectivity.
 6. Disconnected and compared speed and IP.